 As a student of Sylvia Loch, I began my own apprenticeship of feel, a path I had been searching for on my riding journey.
-With Sylvia’s guidance through her books and teachings, my own body awareness and balance improved greatly for the benefit of both my horses and myself.
+With Sylvia’s guidance through her books and teachings on her own stallion Prazer, my own body awareness and balance improved greatly for the benefit of both my horses and myself.
 It is for this reason I am inspired to help others on their own journey in their own apprenticeship of feel.
 I also aspire to keep the works of the great Masters alive, just as they came to life for me.
 I am also Sylvia’s only Accredited Weight Aids Instructor.

 Sylvia Loch’s Balance and Bodywork Workshops